Current Projects

 • Improve understanding of needs and barriers facing patients, families and providers in order to develop and implement trauma-informed protocols and services

 Funded by the Midwest Genetic Network (2022-2024; HRSA; UH7MC30775), the geneTIC workgroup lead the “Assessing Provider perspectives, needs and barriers to implementing trauma-informed care in medical clinics serving patients with genetic conditions” study.
 This mixed methods study aimed to understand the perspectives, needs and barriers to implementing trauma-informed care in medical genetics clinics.
-Data analysis is ongoing, with one publication currently under review.
+Data analysis and dissemination is ongoing.

 Future ongoing research conducted by this workgroup will focus on further understanding the needs and experiences of patients and providers and adapting and implementing other trauma-informed and behavioral health programs in complex care settings.